semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 ### Sizes

-**Our checkbox has two sizes: L and M**.
+**Our checkbox has two sizes: M and L**.
 The text is always placed to the right of the checkbox.

 | Size (px)        | Appearance example      |
 | ---------------- | ----------------------- |